Facts about Patty Hearst

 Patty Hearst Biography

-In her criminal trial, Patty Hearst was represented by F. Lee Bailey, who in 1994 got a slightly better result for accused killer O. J. Simpson… Her account of her experiences was made into a 1988 film, Patty Hearst, with Natasha Richardson playing her… Kathleen Ann Soliah was finally captured in 1999, having lived as a suburban housewife in Minnesota as Sarah Jane Olson for nearly 25 years… Her great-grandfather was mining millionaire George Hearst.
+In her criminal trial, Patty Hearst was represented by F. Lee Bailey, who in 1994 got a slightly better result for accused killer O. J. Simpson… Her account of her experiences was made into a 1988 film, Patty Hearst, with Natasha Richardson playing her… Kathleen Ann Soliah was finally captured in 1999, having lived as a suburban housewife in Minnesota under the name Sarah Jane Olson for nearly 25 years… Patty Hearst’s great-grandfather was mining millionaire George Hearst.